domaindrivendev/Swashbuckle.WebApi/README.md

 Use this to describe a single version API.
 Swagger 2.0 includes an "Info" object to hold additional metadata for an API.
 Version and title are required but you may also provide additional fields as shown above.

+__NOTE__: If you're WebApi is hosted in IIS, you should avoid using full-stops in the version name (e.g. "1.0").
+The full-stop at the tail of the URL will cause IIS to treat it as a static file (i.e. with an extension) and bypass the URL Routing Module and therefore, WebApi.

 ### Describing Multiple API Versions ###

 If your API has multiple versions, use __MultipleApiVersions__ instead of __SingleApiVersion__.
 In this case, you provide a lambda that tells Swashbuckle which actions should be included in the docs for a given API version.
 Like __SingleApiVersion__, __Version__ also returns an "Info" builder so you can provide additional metadata per API version.